adamszewe/.dotfiles/README.md

 # .dotfiles

 ## Description:
-This is a collection of the configuration files for the various tools and programs I use.
+Some configuration files for mostly CLI programs I use on a daily basis.

-## Installation:
-1. rename "dotfiles" to ".dotfiles"
-2. run the install.sh   (warning, no backup is created of the old files)